Judit Salvadó

 Starting Point: Why we needed AI

-But as our user base grew, so did a common pain point: logging food was often slow, repetitive, and incomplete.
+But as our user base grew, so did a common pain point: logging food was slow, repetitive, and incomplete.

 image 3